averyhiebert/poink-and-clink/API.md

 ## Showing/hiding images

 Images are shown/hidden using tags, more-or-less following conventions established by Inky web export.
+All of the standard web image formats are supported (png, jpeg, gif).

 ```
-# IM_PREFIX: images/
+# SCENE: image.png
 ```
-Set a prefix to be added automatically to all image filename arguments.
-Useful for grouping images by scene.
-TODO: Implement this!
+Set the current contents of the screen to the specified image.
+Completely replaces any images that may have been displayed previously.

+Useful to call once when changing to a new scene.

 ```
 # IM_SHOW: image.png
 ```
-Adds the specified image.png into the scene *on top* of any existing images.
+Adds the specified image into the scene *on top* of any existing images.

 ```
 # IM_HIDE: image.png